keedio/XMLWinEvent/README.md

 ...
 ```

+TEST
+====

+There is a test plan available on https://drive.google.com/open?id=1WqIOZU5z-iOvCEfbtAgdOGyJ0DrEpumrjcMSY-ktZXQ&authuser=0

 TODO
 ====

-Read files on flume startup
+-Read files on flume startup